fluiddyn/fluidsimfoam/doc/tuto_phill.myst.md

 +++ {"user_expressions": []}

-One can quickly produce contour plots with `plot_contour`, for example, variable *U* in plane *y=0* and *time=20s*:
+One can quickly produce contour plots with {func}`fluidsimfoam.output.fields.Fields.plot_contour`, for example, variable *U* in plane *y=0* and *time=20s*:

 ```{code-cell} ipython3